Strategic capital · Pre-seed

 • Sovereign and air-gapped deployment models competitors cannot offer

-• 8 production solutions vs. single-domain point solutions from competitors
+• 13 solutions vs. single-domain point solutions from competitors

 Competitor Gaps by Domain